Gene Eugene's Funeral

 this, you still had much more to tell us and teach us.

-we'll have to wait for glory to once again sit at the feet of this sad-eyed
+But in order hear the rest of Gene Eugene's painfully beautiful story, we'll have to wait for glory to once again sit at the feet of this sad-eyed

 storyteller.
 We'll miss you Gene.